codefresh-io/terraform-provider-codefresh/docs/resources/abac_rules.md

 	* TERMINATE_SYNC
 	* VIEW_POD_LOGS
 	* APP_ROLLBACK
-- `entity_type` (String) The type of resources the abac rules applies to.
+- `entity_type` (String) The type of resources the ABAC rules applies to.
 Possible values:
 	* gitopsApplications
-- `teams` (Set of String) The Ids of teams the abac rules apply to.
+- `teams` (Set of String) The IDs of the teams the ABAC rules apply to.

 ### Optional

 - `attribute` (Block List) Resource attribute that need to be validated (see [below for nested schema](#nestedblock--attribute))
 - `id` (String) The abac rule ID.
-- `tags` (Set of String) The effective tags to apply the permission.
-It supports 2 custom tags:
+- `tags` (Set of String) The effective tags of the resource to apply the permission to.
+There are two special tags:
-	* untagged is a “tag” which refers to all resources that don't have any tag.
+	* untagged: Apply to all resources without tags.
-	* (the star character) means all tags.
+	* * (asterisk): Apply to all resources with any tag.

 <a id="nestedblock--attribute"></a>
 ### Nested Schema for `attribute`